-An Internet shutdown is always Government-imposed i.e. Internet Service Providers
+An Internet shutdown is always government-imposed i.e. Internet Service Providers

 serving the locality in question are ordered by an agency of the Government to cut-off

-Internet services to that area.
+Internet services in that area.

 An Internet shutdown always imposes a blanket ban on Internet access, where access to